 Suppose IPsec acceleration is turned off, or the SAs aren't offloaded.
 After routing, SlowPath transfers packets egressing towards the VPN zone through IPsec0 (IPsec virtual interface) and virtual tunnel interfaces to the XFRM stack.

-The XFRM stack uses the packet's source and destination IP addresses and ports, protocol, and listening interface to match the IPsec connection and profile.
+The XFRM stack uses the packet's source and destination IP addresses, ports, protocol, and listening interface to match the IPsec connection and profile.
 It encrypts and encapsulates the traffic based on the IPsec profile's criteria.
 It then transfers the packet to SlowPath for egress processing.

-After a complete handshake or the first packet of every connection flows through SlowPath, a classification decision is made.
+A classification decision is made after a complete handshake or the first packet of every connection flows through SlowPath.
 Traffic that doesn't require DPI engine processing and meets all other criteria for FastPath eligibility is offloaded to FastPath.